Link is a mechanism of creating a shortcut to the original file or directory which contains information about its files or directories.

 |6||It has different inode number and file permissions compared to the original file.||It has the same inode number and file permissions.|

 |7||It contains the path of the original file and not the contents.||It contains the actual contents of the original file.|

-|8||When the original file is removed, the link will die because it points to a non-existent file.
+|8||When the original file is removed, the link will be inaccessible because it points to a non-existent file.
 This is called the hanging link.||Nothing happens when the original file is removed.|

-|10||The soft link file contains a special symbol “l” in the file permission field.||There is no special symbol for this.|
+|10||Soft link file contains a special symbol “l” in the file permission field.||There is no special symbol as such.|

 |12||A broken soft link can be found using the following command (||Not applicable|

 This article portrays the difference between Soft & Hard link in general.